 My favorite part of Hotel LeVeque was the foyer leading into the room.
 It added a bonus area to the spacious accommodations and housed an etagere with knick-knacks, making the room feel very homey.
 I also loved the elegant black and white decor with gold and metallic touches.

 Besides having a gorgeous lobby and sitting area on the first floor, Hotel LeVeque offers a French-inspired restaurant/bar, lobby cafe, and savvy gym.
 The hotel is pet-friendly, as well.

 German Village is one of the most desirable urban neighborhoods to live in and visit in the United States.
 It is a beautiful historic area with restored brick houses built by the 1800’s settlers.

 Listed on the National Register of Historic Places, German Village houses shops, restaurants, and specialty boutiques, with my favorites being Kolache Republic, Katzinger’s Delicatessen, Max & Erma’s, Pistachia Vera, and Stauf’s Coffee Roasters.

 Perhaps the most well-known business in German Village is The Book Loft, a 32-room emporium of discounted books, puzzles, calendars, and more for the literary fan.
 If you can’t find the book you are looking for here, chances are you can’t find it anywhere.
 The Book Loft also has a wide array of souvenirs, gifts, journals, cards, and accessories.

-#5 Make Your Own Scented Candle
+5. Make A Scented Candle